Whoserica/Whoserica/README.md

 - 👋 Hi, I’m @Whoserica
-- 👀 I’m interested in nsfw
+- 👀 I’m interested in romance
 - 🌱 I’m currently learning business
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...